Yiannis1234/ocado-foresight-presentation/presentation_script.md

 ### **Slide 3: Market Forces**
 "On **Slide 3**, we see the five forces squeezing our business (PESTEL Analysis).

-First, **Political (The Gavel icon)**:
+First, **Political**:
-Cities like London have introduced 'Green Zones' (ULEZ).
+Cities like London have introduced **'Green Zones' (ULEZ)**.
 They charge us £12.50 every day for every diesel van.
+For a fleet of 2,000 vans, this costs us **£9 million a year** in taxes.

-Second, **Economic (The Money icon)**:
+Second, **Economic**:
 Interest rates are high (5%).
 Building a £250m warehouse is now too expensive.
+We cannot afford to borrow money when debt is this expensive.

-Third, **Social (The People icon)**:
+Third, **Social**:
-Customers want delivery in **one hour**, not next-day.
-A distant warehouse cannot reach them fast enough.
+Customers have changed.
+They want delivery in **one hour**, not next-day.
+A warehouse on the M25 highway simply cannot physically reach a customer in Chelsea in 60 minutes.
+We are too far away.

-Fourth, **Technological (The Chip icon)**:
+Fourth, **Technological**:
 **AI Vision is the game changer.** It allows robots to 'see' delicate fruit, solving our handling problem.
+This technology finally exists today (e.g., Google's RT-2 model).

-Fifth, **Legal (The Scales icon)**:
+Fifth, **Legal**:
-New employment laws mean we can no longer rely on cheap gig-economy labor.
-We must hire full employees, which drives up costs.
+New employment laws (like the **Uber Ruling**) mean we can no longer rely on cheap 'gig-economy' drivers.
+We must hire full employees with pensions, which increases our labor cost by **20%**.

-Conclusion: The 'Giant Warehouse' is too expensive, legally risky, and too slow."
+Conclusion: The 'Giant Warehouse' model is being killed by Taxes, Interest Rates, and Labor Laws."

 **[CLICK TO NEXT SLIDE]**